Building a Transport Package: The Right Way

 array, but feel free to add ones you use if they're not there already.

-If none of your resources or elements use properties, you can skip using this utility.
+If none of your snippets or plugins use properties, you can skip using this utility.

 Build